ypeikes18/othello/README.md

 6. Once a disk is placed, it can never be moved to another square later in the game

 7. When neither player can move, the game is over.
-The player withn more disks flipped to their color is the winner
+The player with more disks flipped to their color is the winner

 ## Technologies
 - Javascript